olulesi/sei-project-1/README.md

 ```

 Then I moved onto the new shape function which adds a new shape directly into the main grid.
-So I assign the main grid  current shape index to what the window shape grid is.
-Therefore linking the the to grids meaning the game grid gets all its shapes from the window grid.
+So I assign the main grid the shape of what the window shape grid is.
+Therefore linking the  two to grids meaning the game grid gets all its shapes from the window grid.

-Then update the window grid to change once this has happened.
+Then update the window grid to change once this has happened with random generators to select the next shape.

 ```
 function newShape() {